14 Best Management Tools for Enhanced Workflow

-- Multi Projects Assignment: It is possible to relate one task to multiple projects — without duplication.
-Which is very useful when a task is relevant to concurrent goals or when due dates are applicable to multiple projects.
+- Multi-projects assignment: It is possible to relate one task to multiple projects — without duplication.
+This is very useful when a task is relevant to concurrent goals or when due dates are applicable to multiple projects.

-- Tasks are Difficult to Break Up: With everything broken into tasks, there can be a lot of files, comments, etc that builds up within a task and there is no good option to break them up.
+- Tasks are difficult to break up: With everything broken into tasks, there can be a lot of files, comments, etc that build up within a task and there is no good option to break them up.

 - Cluttered: This is a very in-depth program and can become very cluttered and somewhat difficult to navigate if you aren’t familiar with it.

-Clubhouse is another easy-to-use project management tool, and is especially useful for software development teams.
-Instead of being crammed with a bunch of fancy features you’ll never use, Clubhouse has everything you need with a simplistic user interface.
+Shortcut is another easy-to-use project management tool and is especially useful for software development teams.
+Instead of being crammed with a bunch of fancy features you’ll never use, Shortcut has everything you need with a simplistic user interface.

-Clubhouse also allows for easy progress tracking and predictive analytics, perfect for software developers.
-Here is why Geckoboard team moved from Trello to Clubhouse.
+It also allows for easy progress tracking and predictive analytics, perfect for software developers.
+Here is why Geckoboard team moved from Trello to Shortcut.

-- Customizable Dashboard: See all work across multiple projects and epics, or drill down quickly using wide range of filters.
+- Customizable dashboard: See all work across multiple projects and epics, or drill down quickly using a wide range of filters.

-- No Time Tracking: While it does have progress tracking and predictive analytics, unfortunately Clubhouse does not offer any time tracking functionality.
+- No time tracking: While it does have progress tracking and predictive analytics, unfortunately, Shortcut does not offer any time tracking functionality.

 Flow is one of the more visual project management tools, and its main goal is to give everyone on the team high-level transparency into everything the team and/or company is working on.